4 Child Abuse and Neglect Nursing Care Plans

-To develop an effective nursing care plan for child abuse, it is essential to understand the nursing diagnosis for this condition.
+To develop an effective nursing care plan for child abuse, it is essential to understand the nursing care management and diagnosis for this condition.
 Discover common nursing diagnoses for child abuse and strategies to improve patient outcomes through assessment, planning, and intervention.

 What is Child Abuse?